Editor, Special Projects, South China Morning Post

-Cliff Buddle has been a journalist for 30 years.
+Cliff Buddle has been a journalist for more than 30 years.
 He began his career as a news agency reporter at the Central Criminal Court in London, where he worked for 12 years before being brought to Hong Kong by the South China Morning Post in 1994.
 Cliff was the Post’s chief court reporter for six years, during which he covered a wide variety of cases including the landmark constitutional legal battles following Hong Kong’s return to China.
 Since then, he has worked as an editor of the opinion pages, news editor, chief leader writer and deputy editor.
 Cliff spent 11 months as Acting Editor-in-Chief of the newspaper, overseeing its relaunch in 2011.
 He was appointed Editor, Special Projects, South China Morning Post this year.
 Cliff passed the Common Professional Examination (post-graduate diploma in law) in 2000.
 Then, in 2005, he graduated from the Master of Laws (Human Rights) programme at the University of Hong Kong.
 His dissertation was on the legal framework underpinning Hong Kong’s political system.

 From 2006 to 2009, Vivian was the News Editor with Forbes.com in Hong Kong.
 She wrote on mergers and acquisitions, pollution and corruption, and financial markets across Asia.